-In the FFY 2024, Nevada is planning to begin monitoring visits with contracted partners.
-During the visits, DWSS will review the fiscal and program components based on the contacts to ensure compliance or find areas for improvement.
+In FFY 2025, Nevada is planning to begin additional monitoring with contracted partners.
+During the visits, DWSS will review the program elements based on the contracts to ensure compliance, discuss outcomes, and look for areas of improvement.

-5. Describe how the State agency evaluates the performance of partners in achieving the purpose of E&T (assisting members of SNAP households in gaining skills, training, work, or experience that will increase their ability to obtain regular employment and meets State or local workforce needs).
+Describe how the State agency evaluates the performance of partners in achieving the purpose of E&T (assisting members of SNAP households in gaining skills, training, work, or experience that will increase their ability to obtain regular employment and meets State or local workforce needs).

 The Division reviews the performance of third-party educational providers by tracking and reviewing outcomes of participants in the educational component.
-From our third-party education providers, we receive the date participants are enrolled in an educational component and the date they completed enabling the

-Division to calculate the average time for a participant to complete an educational component.
+From our third-party education providers, we receive the date participants are enrolled in an educational component and the date they completed enabling the Division to calculate the average time for a participant to complete an educational component.